-Caitlin recently completed her master's at East Stroudsburg University.
+Caitlin recently completed her Master of Science degree at East Stroudsburg University.
 In the summer of 2018, she will be traveling with a group of college-aged students on a 49-day, 4000+ mile run from San Francisco to Baltimore, raising money and awareness for the Ulman Cancer Fund for Young Adults.

 What is your connection to the cancer community?